eclipse-tractusx/traceability-foss/docs/concept/#436-intermediate-status-handling/#436-intermediate-status-handling.md

 # Requirements
 - [ ] Intermediate statuses for notifications can be stored in Trace-X without affecting the standard notification flow.
 - [ ] Intermediate statuses for notifications can be shown in Trace-X.
+- [ ] After an exception has occurred during the sending of notifications, the status is updated to "Exception".
+And a message is shown with exception details (https://github.com/eclipse-tractusx/traceability-foss/issues/423)
+- [ ] When the notification is in status "Exception", the user must be able to "Resend" the notification.
 - [ ] Status flow is implemented.
 The transitions between statuses work.
 - [ ] User manual is updated.